 Assessment of DPG/APG: Assessment of DPG is done in the same method term loan is assessed, as it is a substitution of the term loan.
-Assessment of Advance Payment Guarantee (APG) is done in the same way for fund based limits.
-Since the borrower receives advance payment for the material to be supplied by him at future date, advance received should be reduced from working capital gap.
+Assessment of Advance Payment Guarantee (APG) is done in the same way for fund-based limits.
+Since the borrower receives advance payment for the material to be supplied by him at a future date, the advance received should be reduced from the working capital gap.

 Originally posted on July 21, 2014, reviewed and edited on June 5, 2023.